Feeds:

 Isaiah 39:1-4 (NRSV)

 At the time, neither Merodach-baladan nor Babylon are imperial powers.
-Indeed, both are subject to Assyria, a common circumstance that the two nations likely experienced in different ways.
-However the text and its reader are aware that Babylon will become that suffocating empire, bent on the suppression of little Judah to whose king they now present flattering gifts upon the occasion of his recovery from illness.
+Indeed, both are subject to Assyria, a common circumstance that Babylon and Judah likely experienced in different ways.
+However the text and its reader are aware that Babylon will become that suffocating empire, bent on the suppression of little Judah, to whose king they now present flattering gifts upon the occasion of his recovery from illness.

 Verse two captures Hezekiah’s response in terms of both sentiment and performance.